Vacha (river)

 The Vacha (Въча) is a river in southern Bulgaria, a right tributary of the river Maritsa.
 The 112 km long Vacha is the 23rd longest river of Bulgaria and the second longest in the Rhodope Mountains, following the Arda (272 km), another major Maritsa tributary.
 The Vacha drains significant area of the western Rhodope Mountains, including the ridges Batak Mountain, Veliyshko–Videnishki, Pereliksko–Prespanski and Chernatitsa.

 Geography

-The Buynovska reka is considered the main stem of the river and takes its source at an altitude of 1,558 m in the western Rhodope Mountains at 3.4 km southeast of the village of Kozhari, in the immediate vicinity of the border between Bulgaria and Greece.
+The Buynovska reka is considered the main stem of the river and takes its source at an altitude of 1,558 m in the western Rhodope Mountains at 3.4 km southeast of the village of Kozhari, in the immediate vicinity of the Bulgaria–Greece border.
 The main river is formed at the confluence of the Buynovska reka (left) and the Chairdere (right) at an altitude of 847 m in the village of Teshel.